Derandomized Parallel Repetition via Structured PCPs: Introduction

 Philosophically, the more structured the PCP, the stronger is the implied statement about the class NP, and the easier it is to exploit for applications.
 Indeed, the structure of a PCP system has been used in several previous works.
 For example, Khot constructs~\cite{K06} a PCP with quasi-random structure in order to establish the hardness of minimum bisection.
 Dinur~\cite{D07} imposes an expansion structure on a PCP to obtain amplification.

 We prove Theorem~\ref{thm:structure} by embedding a given PCP into the de Bruijn graph and relying on the algebraic structure of this graph.
 We remark that the de Bruijn graph has been used in constructions of PCPs before, e.g. \cite{PS94,BFLS91}, in similar contexts.
 We believe that structured PCPs are an object worthy of further study.
 One may view their applicability towards proving Theorem~\ref{thm:main} as supporting evidence.
 An interesting question which we leave open is whether Theorem~\ref{thm:structure} can be strengthened so as to get \emph{constant} soundness error.
-By simply plugging such a PCP into our derandomized parallel repetition theorem one would get a direct proof of the aforementioned result of \cite{MR08}, \emph{without} using two-query composition.
+By simply plugging such a PCP into our derandomized parallel repetition theorem one would get a direct proof of the aforementioned result of \cite{MR08}, \emph{without} using two-query composition. \begin{remark} Our notion of PCPs with linear structure should not be confused with the notion of ``linear PCPPs'' that appeared in the literature before (see \cite{BHLM09}, and the related ``linear inner verifier'' of \cite{GS00}).
+A linear PCPP is, roughly, a PCP system for checking the membership of a vector in a given linear subspace, in which the proof is required to be a linear function of the aforementioned vector.
+This requirement is unrelated to our definition, which does not restrict the claim to be verified or the proof, and on the other hand restricts the query structure of the PCP verifier. \end{remark}